alchemical-lich/alchemical-lich.github.io/_posts/2024-3-29-Tolomak-Crawl.md

 ---

 **Day 5 on the Tolomak Isles -- Continued**
-The party puhses deeper into the wizard Shadankin's Sanctum.
+The party pushes deeper into the wizard Shadankin's Sanctum.
 Further down a damp hallway, they happen upon a nest of six lampreymen.
 While Colin Robinson prepares a defensive slash with his katana, Tottino the Toothless surges forward by himself into the midst of the eel-creatures.
 He is swarmed by four of the beast, two attaching their round, toothy mouths to his body.
 Loud sucking sounds echo through the cavern.
 A wild melee ensues to save Tottino.
-Luka Donic, sneaking between fishes hanging from the ceiling, attacks form the shadows and dispatches two lampreymen.
+Luka Donic, sneaking between fishes hanging from the ceiling, attacks from the shadows and dispatches two lampreymen.
 Margerita rushes to attack with her elven sword, but stumbles on the slippery floor and breaks her sword.

 <img src="http://alchemical-lich.github.io/images/lamprey.jpeg" width="600"/>